LandonSchropp/dotfiles/readme.md

 brew install ack
 ```

-To list all available packages, run `brew search`.
-However, this isn't really useful.
-For a betterway to browser available Homebrew packages, check out [Braumeister](http://braumeister.org/).
+To browser all of the available Homebrew packages, check out [Braumeister](http://braumeister.org/).

 ## Git

-The XCode Command Line Tools installs Git, but it's not the latest and greatest version.
+The XCode Command Line Tools includes Git, but it's not the latest version.
 To install the current version, run:

 ```
 brew install git
 ```

-Don't forget to configure the hell out of it:
+Next, configure it:

 ```
 git config --global credential.helper osxkeychain